aliyoussefi/TestingPowerPlatform/docs/Blogs/04 Power Apps Testing - Troubleshooting and Monitoring Power Apps Test Engine.md

 Finally, we will look to extend Power Apps Test Engine to work with **Microsoft Edge** browser and send telemetry to **Azure Application Insights**.

 This section covers professional development topics and will require a basic understanding of the C# language.
-I'll attempt to make this topic as approachable as possible but want to set the expectation of the skillset involved.
+I'll attempt to make this topic as approachable as possible but want to set the expectation of the skill set involved.

 ## Troubleshooting Basics

-Its recommend, when troubleshooting, to try to reproduce the issue.
+Its recommended, when troubleshooting, to try to reproduce the issue.
 Once the issue is reliably reproducible, troubleshooting can be as easy as walking through the steps, identifying a failure and correcting.

 Start with reviewing the logs from **Power Apps Test Engine** and the test runner if running in an automated fashion.
 For test runner details, refer to the infrastructure documentation.
 Most likely, the issue will come from the steps needed to build and execute **Power Apps Test Engine**.